Learning Outcomes

 Repaying client money involves withdrawing it from the client account.
 Rule 5.1 governs withdrawals and permits them only under specific circumstances:

-- (b) following receipt of instructions from the client, or the third party for whom the money is held: This is the usual basis for repaying the client at the end of a matter or when funds are no longer required.
+- following receipt of instructions from the client, or the third party for whom the money is held: the usual basis for returning the client’s balance at the end of a matter.

-- (c) on the SRA’s prior written authorisation or in prescribed circumstances: This applies mainly to residual balances where the client cannot be traced (see below).
+- on the SRA’s prior written authorisation or in prescribed circumstances: relevant mainly to residual balances where the client cannot be traced.

 Importantly, Rule 5.3 states: "You only withdraw client money from a client account if sufficient funds are held on behalf of that specific client or third party to make the payment."
 Before making a repayment, the firm must check the specific client ledger to ensure the balance covers the repayment amount.
-Using funds held for Client X to make a repayment to Client Y is a serious breach.
+Using funds held for Client X to make a repayment to Client Y is a serious breach, even if the overall client account bank balance is positive.

 Key Term: client ledger